navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 # Why OpenSSH 8.8 cannot find a host key type if ssh-rsa is provided

-The [OpenSSH](https://www.openssh.com/portable.html) [8.8](https://www.openssh.com/txt/release-8.8) is now in the stable channel of Arch Linux and could reach any other distribution any time soon.
+The [OpenSSH](https://www.openssh.com/portable.html) [8.8](https://www.openssh.com/txt/release-8.8) is now in the stable channel of Arch Linux and could reach other distributions any time soon.

 In the [release 8.7](https://www.openssh.com/txt/release-8.7), the OpenSSH team announced that the `ssh-rsa` signature scheme will be disabled by default in the next version: `8.8`.